cpsource/UFT/mdgithub/explore-18/README-diamagnetism.md

 ### **2. Characteristics of Diamagnetic Materials**
 1. **Weak and Negative Susceptibility**:
-   - Diamagnetic materials have a small, negative magnetic susceptibility (\( \chi < 0 \)), meaning they are weakly repelled by magnetic fields.
+   - Diamagnetic materials have a small, negative magnetic susceptibility ($\chi < 0$), meaning they are weakly repelled by magnetic fields.

 2. **No Permanent Magnetic Moments**:
    - Diamagnetic materials do not have permanent magnetic moments because their electron spins and orbital moments are fully paired.